Reference

 LocalFilters

-provides convolutive filters which are shift-invariant linear filters.
+provides a number of shift-invariant linear filters.

 .

-— Functionlocalmean!(dst, A, [ord=ForwardFilter,] B=3) -> dst
+— Functioncorrelate!(dst, A, B) -> dst

 overwrites dst